AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 description: Learn how to use Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service with GraphQL for Content Delivery.
 ---

-# Content Delivery using Content Fragments with GraphQL {#Content Delivery using Content Fragments with GraphQL}
+# Content Delivery using Content Fragments with GraphQL {#content-delivery-using-content-fragments-with-graphQL}

 With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with GraphQL, to deliver structured content for use in your applications.